icse-mcr/automation-needs-mcr/README.md

     - **unique Findings**: As one participant could mention the same categories/solutions in multiple feedbacks, the following matrix is cleaned of any duplication of participant answers.
 Multiple feedbacks containing the same information by one participant were removed, leaving only distinct occurances.
     - **aggregated by low-level taxonomy**: Aggregated mentionings of approaches/data by developers in the survey grouped by low-level taxonomy category.
     - **aggregated by high-level taxonomy**: Aggregated mentionings of approaches/data by developers in the survey grouped by high-level taxonomy category.
-- `Q2.1-Q2.7_question_index.csv` - table of IDs given to each participant-question pair for Q2.1-Q2.7 in order to trace back the feeback.

 ## References
 [1] Moritz Beller, Alberto Bacchelli, Andy Zaidman, and Elmar Juergens.
 2014.
 Modern code reviews in open-source projects: which problems do they fix?.
 In Proceedings of the 11th Working Conference on Mining Software Repositories (MSR 2014).
 ACM, New York, NY, USA, 202-211.
 DOI: http://dx.doi.org/10.1145/2597073.2597082